Palak Paratha | Healthy Palak ka Paratha Recipe

 55 Comments

-1. thanks neelima. my mother in law pureed the blanched palak/spinach in a strainer and not in a blender. so the consistency was not very smooth. you can puree the palak also. but if pureeing in a strainer then just use the leaves and not the stem. both the methods taste good.
+1. the recipe was made by my mother in law. she pureed the blanched palak/spinach in a strainer and not in a blender. so the consistency was not very smooth. you can puree the palak also. both the methods taste good.